 9. Where can I observe a speech-language pathologist or audiologist?

 You may shadow or visit a speech-language pathologist or audiologist that you know in any setting (e.g., public school, private practice, hospital, private school, etc.).
 The purpose of your observation would be to learn about the profession.
 The time you spend with them will provide valuable insights; however, the time may not count toward a class or program requirement.
 When enrolled in the undergraduate program, you will have opportunities to accrue observation hours that meet specific standards needed for future licensure and certification.

 10. I graduated years ago and lost my observation verification letter.
 Can I have a copy of my letter from my student file?

-You may request a copy of your letter by contacting the undergraduate advisor firstname.lastname@example.org.
-In addition to the letter, if you need the program director's signature for licensing, please inform the advisor at the time of your request.
+You may request a copy of your letter by contacting the undergraduate advisor Aylin Castro, email@example.com.
+It is the student’s responsibility to keep a copy of their observation hours and verification letter.
+If the department has a copy of a student’s observation verification letter, then it will be provided.
+If you need the program director's signature for licensing, please inform the advisor at the time of your request.